 - Improving whole tumor lysate vaccination approaches by enhancing the functionality of DC vaccines through genetic engineering and through comparing the different cross presentation capacity of different types of DCs.

 - Identifying the most effective and feasible personalized antigen for vaccination by understanding the immunogenic effect of oxidation through proteomics and immunopeptidomics in collaboration with Dr. Michal Bassani.
 Previous work showed that HOCl treatment of tumor cells (prior to lysis) greatly increases their immunogenicity.
 This work aims to identify what are the molecular and signaling mechanisms driving this improved immunogenicity.

-- Polymer nanomaterials for antitumor immunotherapy in collaboration with Prof. Harm-Anton Klok (EPFL).
+- Polymer nanomaterials for antitumor immunotherapy in collaboration with Pr Harm-Anton Klok (EPFL, the Swiss Federal Institute of Technology in Lausanne).
 This study focuses on the development of nanoparticles for the delivery of autologous oxidized tumor lysate to mount a cancer-specific immune response.